 Programme in detail

-Communication and Media is an interdisciplinary area of study so it makes an excellent partner for 50:50 combinations with another subject of your choice.
+Media coverage represents the most important method for communicating key issues and developments in most subject areas to the wider world, so Communication and Media makes an excellent partner for 50:50 combinations with another subject of your choice.

 Department Key Facts